The non-positive circuit weight problem in parametric graphs: a solution based on dioid theory: Introduction

 The algorithm is based on two different diods, the max-plus algebra and the semiring of formal languages.
 The relation between matrices in the max-plus algebra and elements of a formal language is made explicit by means of \textit{multi--precedence graphs}, which are multi--directed graphs that generalize the concept of precedence graphs on multiple matrices.
 Associating every matrix of a multi--precedence graph with a symbol, and every arc with an element of a matrix, we show how propositions on formal languages can be used to prove algebraic statements in the tropical semiring.

 The paper is organized as follows.
 In Section~\ref{se:alge}, some basic algebraic concepts from dioid theory (in particular, max-plus algebra and the algebra of formal languages) and weighted directed graph theory are recalled.
-In Section~\ref{se:multiprecedencegraphs}, multi-precedence graphs are presented.
-Section~\ref{se:main_problem} defines the main problem considered in the paper and gives its solution using both linear programming and two strongly polynomial algorithms based on dioid theory techniques, Algorithm~\ref{al:lambdasnn} and Algorithm~\ref{al:lambdasnp}.
+In Section~\ref{se:multiprecedencegraphs}, multi--precedence graphs are presented.
+Section~\ref{se:main_problem} defines the main problem considered in the paper and gives its solution using both linear programming and a strongly polynomial algorithm based on dioid theory techniques, Algorithm~\ref{al:lambdasnn}.
 In Section~\ref{se:validity}, the correctness of Algorithm~\ref{al:lambdasnn} is proven.
 Finally, concluding remarks are stated in Section~\ref{se:conclusions}.

 Notation: the set of positive, respectively non-negative, integers is denoted by $\nat$, respectively $\nato$.
 Moreover, $\Rmax \coloneqq \R \cup \{-\infty\}$ and $\Rbar \coloneqq \Rmax \cup \{+\infty\}$.